RonghuiZhou/Disaster_Response_Pipeline/README.md

 ## **4. Screenshots:**

-The screen shots of the web app are below:
+The screenshots of the web app are below:

 **_Screenshot 1: overview of training dataset_**